-The October Country Inn has long been a favorite (check us out) for visiting cyclists.
-The 20 Mile Stream Road loop bike ride is of modest length that starts with a long gentle downhill section, adds a quiet, slow (mostly uphill) ride along an idyllic country backroad, and then finishes with a breezy, brake lever clutching downhill.
-The ride starts out though a lake front residential section along a scenic state highway, then goes through the towns of Ludlow, and Cavendish before you turn off the highway, your thoughts and concerns dim as you become one with Vermont’s bucolic splendor.
+The October Country Inn has long been a favorite for visiting cyclists.
+The 20 Mile Stream Road loop is a Vermont bike ride of modest length.
+It starts with a long gentle downhill section.
+It adds a quiet, slow (mostly uphill) ride along an idyllic country backroad.
+And then finishes with a breezy, brake lever clutching downhill.
+The ride starts out though a lake front residential section along a scenic state highway.
+It goes through the towns of Ludlow, and Cavendish before you turn off the highway.
+Your thoughts and concern dim as you become one with Vermont’s bucolic splendor.
 If you want to extend the ride, start and end this ride at the October Country Inn for a total of 44.3 miles.

 Cyclists love a Vermont bike ride.

 For the 20 mile option, park at the Tyson Church parking lot off Route 100 across from the Echo Lake Inn.
 Ride south on Route 100.
 The road has narrow shoulders, and winds through a residential area that front lakes (from north to south) Echo, Rescue and Pauline that are fed and drained by the upper reaches of the Black River.
 Turn left where Route 100 south intersects with Route 103 south (3.4 miles) and continue into the town of Ludlow where Route 100 and Route 103 split (5.4 miles).
 There are several opportunities for restrooms, food, and drink in Ludlow.